-Visitors to Richmond can enjoy a variety of accommodations, excellent restaurants, shopping centres, unique historic sites and public art, beautiful parks and gardens, excellent cultural entertainment facilities as well as superb recreation facilities.
-Fishing trips, boating and whale watching tours are among the uniquely west coast experiences you can talk about after a visit to Richmond.
+Visitors to Richmond can enjoy an outstanding variety of world-class dining, shopping experiences, unique historic sites and public art, beautiful parks and gardens, as well as excellent cultural, entertainment and recreation facilities.
+Fishing trips, boating and whale watching tours are just some of the uniquely west coast experiences to do in Richmond.

 Steveston Historic Fishing Village

-Take a glimpse at the rich history of the west coast fishing industry.
-Stroll through the village shops, and visit the many historic sites in the area.
-Visit two official national historic sites, the Britannia Heritage Shipyard Park, site of the award winning Murakami House, and the Gulf of Georgia Cannery.
-Stop into to see the little Steveston Museum, and be sure to see Historic Tram #1220.
-Of course a trip to Steveston won't be complete without fish and chips on the wharf and a walk through Garry Point Park.
+Take a glimpse at the rich history of the west coast fishing industry as you stroll through the village shops and explore the many historic sites in the area.
+Visit two official national historic sites - the Britannia Heritage Shipyard Park, site of the award winning Murakami House and the Gulf of Georgia Cannery.
+Stop in to see the quaint Steveston Museum and be sure to see Historic Tram #1220.
+Of course a trip to Steveston is not complete without fish and chips on the wharf and a walk through Garry Point Park.

 One of the oldest and most popular annual events in BC is the Steveston Salmon Festival held each year on Canada Day.

 Other nearby attractions include London Farm, Finn Slough, the Buddhist Temple and the many fruit and vegetable stands along Steveston Highway.

-Richmond's Library Cultural Centre is home to an Art Gallery featuring contemporary art by local and international artists, an Arts Centre with nine art studios, a museum depicting Richmond's historical roots, and an award winning library with collections in English and Chinese and an excellent computer centre.
+Richmond's Library Cultural Centre is home to an Art Gallery featuring contemporary art by local and international artists, an Arts Centre with nine art studios, a museum depicting Richmond's historical roots, and an award-winning library with collections in English and Chinese.
+It also has an excellent interactive computer centre.

 The Richmond Gateway Theatre is a delightful venue for professional theatre, special features and concerts.
 The 560-seat theatre provides comfortable seating, great sight lines and superb acoustics.

 Restaurants and Shopping

-Dining in Richmond offers something for every palate.
-An unlimited variety of international cuisine reflects the City's diverse ethnic mix and cultural heritage as well as a wide selection of traditional family restaurants.
+Richmond offers something for every palate with a large variety of world-famous international cuisine that reflects the city's diverse ethnic mix and cultural heritage as well as a wide selection of traditional family restaurants.
+The New York Times even named Richmond as home of the Best Asian Food in North America!

-Should you require assistance selecting or locating a restaurant, please contact the Tourism Richmond - Visitor Info Centre for more information.An International Shopping Experience
+For help selecting or locating a restaurant, contact the Tourism Richmond - Visitor Info Centre for more information.An International Shopping Experience